neuromodulation/py_neuromodulation/docs/source/usage.rst

 =====

 We will explain here the basic usage of py_neuromodulation.
-Check out the :doc:`examples <examples>` for directly following along.
+Check out the :doc:`examples <auto_examples/index>` for directly following along.

 In general only a time series is required with a specified sampling frequency.